 Eat dinner as a family.
 Kids who eat meals with their family are more likely to eat healthy fruits, veggies, and whole grains.
 (They’re also less apt to snack on junk food.)
 You don’t need to lecture about nutrition while you eat.
 Make meals together fun.
 Turn on some music, choose silly games to play, or let kids invite a friend.

 Check in with your family doctor.
 If you think your child needs to lose or gain weight, don’t put them on a diet.
-Instead, speak to his doctor.
+Instead, speak to their doctor.
 “Your pediatrician can help you discuss basic food groups, meal time behaviors, food portions, and weight,” Fisher says.